shelleywong/BoxAndArrow/List/README.md

 Each linked list method is a member function of the Linked List class.
 Every time you start or restart the Linked List Visualizer, you'll instantiate a new linked list and all functions will impact the same linked list object.
 You can insert a set of values to start, or you can test how your program handles an empty list.
 The functions can be run in any order.
 It's a good idea to test the functions with a variety of input to make sure your Linked List program produces the correct solution no matter the input.<br>

+A common way to show how linked lists work is with box and arrow diagrams drawn on a whiteboard.
+The Linked List Visualizer helps you step through this type of diagram without needing to continually draw and erase boxes and arrows.
+It also helps minimize the possibility of making incorrect assumptions while creating the diagram.
+In the visualization, you'll notice:

+* Boxes -- these are the Nodes of the linked list.
+Each box/node contains a value and a `next` pointer.
+* Arrows -- these are the pointers between nodes.
+* After you insert the first node, you'll see an arrow floating above it -- this is the `head` Node pointer.
+It will always point to the beginning of the list.
+* The last node in the list doesn't have an arrow pointing out of it; instead, this portion of the node has a slash through it to indicate you've reached NULL (the end of the list).
+* The nodes are highlighted and unhighlighted as you traverse the list -- this represents a Node stepping through the list.<br>

 Note: This program uses Emscripten Embind to bind C++ functions and classes, exposing them to JavaScript.
 The `EMSCRIPTEN_BINDINGS()` block at the end of list.cpp creates bindings for the public member functions of the Linked List class.
 You don't need to change anything in this block; just know that it allows your code to work with JavaScript and modify the visualization in the browser.

 ## Linked List Exercises